-16 The admissions outlined in Part IV are made on behalf of Katanga only, and the Individual Respondents make no admissions relating to the matters in this Part.
+15 The allegations outlined in Part IV are made against Katanga only, and not against the Individual Respondents.

-- 110. During the Material Time, there were references in non-governmental reports, as well as media reports about Gertler's close relationship with Joseph Kabila, the President of the DRC, and allegations of Gertler's possible involvement in corrupt activities in the DRC.
-Until September 2016, however, there were no allegations relating to Gertler by any government agency responsible for anti-corruption enforcement. - 111.
-In September 2016, the US Securities and Exchange Commission and the US Department of Justice announced the Och-Ziff Settlements.
+109. During the Material Time, there were references in non-governmental reports, as well as media reports about Gertler's close relationship with Joseph Kabila, the President of the DRC, and allegations of Gertler's possible involvement in corrupt activities in the DRC.
+Until September 2016, however, there were no allegations relating to Gertler by any government agency responsible for anti-corruption enforcement.

+110. In September 2016, the US Securities and Exchange Commission and the US Department of Justice announced the Och-Ziff Settlements.
 Och-Ziff's deferred prosecution agreement refers to corrupt practices by an unidentified "DRC Partner" described as an "Israeli businessman".
-Katanga's senior management and the Board understood the "DRC Partner" to be Gertler. - 112.
-Following the Och-Ziff Settlements in September 2016, Glencore bought out Gertler's interest in Katanga (approximately 11%) in February 2017 and Katanga took steps to terminate its business relationships with the Gertler Associates in 2017. - 113.
-During the Material Time, Katanga relied upon and paid the Gertler Associates to maintain relations with the DRC government and for a variety of other services which required interactions with DRC government officials to represent Katanga's interests.
+Katanga's senior management and the Board understood the "DRC Partner" to be Gertler.

+111. Following the Och-Ziff Settlements in September 2016, Glencore bought out Gertler's interest in Katanga (approximately 11%) in February 2017 and Katanga took steps to terminate its business relationships with the Gertler Associates in 2017.

+112. During the Material Time, Katanga relied upon and paid the Gertler Associates to maintain relations with the DRC government and for a variety of other services which required interactions with DRC government officials to represent Katanga's interests.
 These services, provided by Gertler Associates through their offices and employees in the DRC, included legal, tax, and customs clearing services.

-114. For example:
+113. For example:

-- (a) In or about October 2010, Pieter Deboutte ("Deboutte"), an individual who represented Gertler's interests in the DRC, was tasked with responsibility for engaging with the DRC government on Katanga's behalf. - (b) During the period from October 2010 to December 2013, Deboutte and his associates represented Katanga on a number of matters involving the DRC government.
+- (c) In or about October 2010, Pieter Deboutte ("Deboutte"), an individual who represented Gertler's interests in the DRC, was tasked with responsibility for engaging with the DRC government on Katanga's behalf. - (d) During the period from October 2010 to December 2013, Deboutte and his associates represented Katanga on a number of matters involving the DRC government. - (e) Katanga first formalized its relationship with Deboutte in December 2013, when KCC entered into a contract for various services with De Novo Congo ("De Novo"), as referred to in paragraph 112 above, including the maintenance of relations with relevant sector ministries, the Presidency, national and provincial assemblies, the prime minister's office, the Governor and provincial government, the judicial system and responsible security bodies.
+The agreement provided that KCC pay De Novo a total fixed fee of USD\$6 million plus applicable taxes for each of 2013 and 2014.

-- (c) Katanga first formalized its relationship with Deboutte in December 2013, when KCC entered into a contract for various services with De Novo Congo ("De Novo"), as referred to in paragraph 113 above, including the maintenance of relations with relevant sector ministries, the Presidency, national and provincial assemblies, the prime minister's office, the Governor and provincial government, the judicial system and responsible security bodies.
-The agreement provided that KCC pay De Novo a total fixed fee of USD\$6 million plus applicable taxes for each of 2013 and 2014. - (d) Beginning in or about January 2015, Deboutte and his associates continued to provide services to KCC through an entity named Jarvis Congo ("Jarvis").
-KCC paid Jarvis at the same rate as it previously agreed to pay De Novo. - 115.
-Katanga did not disclose its reliance on the Gertler Associates, including Deboutte, De Novo and Jarvis.
+(f) Beginning in or about January 2015, Deboutte and his associates continued to provide services to KCC through an entity named Jarvis Congo ("Jarvis").
+KCC paid Jarvis at the same rate as it previously agreed to pay De Novo.

+114. Katanga did not disclose its reliance on the Gertler Associates, including Deboutte, De Novo and Jarvis.